isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Armour (A)

 _In comparison to civilian vessels, true warships are always  armoured  in some way to make them more resistant to damage.
-This can range from the basic hardening of individual components and incorporating multiple back-up systems to being sheathed in metres-thick plates of highly advanced armour._
+This can range from the basic hardening of individual components and incorporating multiple back-up systems to being sheathed in metres-thick plates of highly advanced armour_.

 In game terms the Armour characteristic is a saving throw on a D6 against each point of Hull damage taken expressed as 3+, 4+ etc. When a ship is damaged roll a D6 for each point of damage inflicted on it.
 Each successful armour save prevents one point of Hull damage.

 ### Point Defence (PD)

 _All fighting ships carry some sort of point defence to protect themselves against small objects.
-Point Defences are the equivalent of Active Countermeasures on ground based units; systems that identify and neutralise incoming threats to the ship   everything from meteorites to nuclear-tipped missiles._
+Point Defences are the equivalent of Active Countermeasures on ground based units; systems that identify and neutralise incoming threats to the ship   everything from meteorites to nuclear-tipped missiles_.

 _The exact weapons used can take many forms: pulse lasers, rapid fire gauss guns, interceptor missiles, flak rockets, energised plasma arcs   the list is endless.
-All of these are small, fast-firing weapon systems with the response time necessary to intercept tiny, rapidly-moving targets at close range._
+All of these are small, fast-firing weapon systems with the response time necessary to intercept tiny, rapidly-moving targets at close range_.

 For the most part Point Defence relies on quantity rather than quality.
 The number indicated by this characteristic indicates the number of dice the ship can roll in self-defence when attacked by enemy Close Action weapons and some Launch Assets.
 These rules are covered later on.